BearerPipelineTest/zotero-better-bibtex/site/content/installation/preferences/hidden-preferences.md

 How often the Better BibTeX database should be saved to disk.
 Defaults to once every 5 seconds.
 Note that your database is always saved when your computer goes idle, or when you exit Zotero.

+## charmap

+default: `<not set>`

+You can enter a JSON mapping from single character to raw latex here, and these will be applied when you export as ASCII.

 ## csquotes

 default: `<not set>`